primer-io/checkout-example-backend/README.md

 4. Paste this URL in the example project.

-## Run it locally 👩‍💻
+## Run it locally

-1. First, make sure [Deno](https://deno.land) is installed on your machine
+1. First, make sure [Deno](https://deno.land) is installed on your machine.
-2. Clone this repository
+2. Clone this repository:

    ```sh
    git clone https://github.com/primer-io/example-backend.git